A foster parent reflects on loving — and letting go of — the children in his care

 It is not fair to compare what we have and what they, [the birth parents], have, right?
 I have been very fortunate to have grown up in a loving, working-class family.
 And I've been afforded opportunities that these parents have never had.
 I don't deal with the intergenerational trauma and the abuse that they've gone through and experienced or the mental health issues that they struggle with.
 We didn't start this with a level playing field.
 That being said, they should never prioritize folks like myself over families that can get it together and keep their child safe.

 Sam Briger and Thea Chaloner produced and edited this interview for broadcast.
-Bridget Bentz, Molly Seavy-Nesper and Beth Novey adapted it for the web.
+Bridget Bentz, Molly Seavy-Nesper, Beth Novey and Meghan Sullivan adapted it for the web.

 Copyright 2024 Fresh Air.
 To see more, visit Fresh Air.